Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Grooming ✂️

-The grooming requirements of your Siberian Black Mouth Cur will depend on the coat traits that they inherit from their parent breeds.
-If your pooch takes after their Black Mouth Cur parent, they will have a short, soft coat that doesn’t need much more than a weekly brushing and an occasional bath.
+The grooming requirements of your Siberian Black Mouth Cur will depend on the coat that they inherit from their parent breeds.
+If your pup takes after their Black Mouth Cur parent, they will have a short, soft coat that doesn’t need much more than a weekly brushing and an occasional bath.

 However, if they take after their Siberian Husky parent, they will have a thick double coat that needs to be brushed several times a week to keep tangles and mats in check.
 Bathing might need to commence once a month or more to keep dirt from building up.